passportxyz/passport-docs/pages/building-with-passport/api-reference.md

 * `PROCESSING` - Continue to poll for the results using the [GET scores](#get-score-of-a-single-address) endpoint until the `DONE` status is returned. `score` field will return as `null`.
 * `DONE` - The Scorer has completed scoring the specified Passport. `score` field will return with Passport score.

+#### Refreshing scores

+The score displayed in the Passport app is refreshed automatically, whenever the user makes any change to their Passport.
+However, API users may find the scores returned by the API sometimes differs from the score displayed in the app.
+If this happens, refresh the Passport score by making a POST request to `submit-passport`.

 > POST /registry/submit-passport

 #### JSON body parameters